Warren Hull

 John Warren Hull (January 17, 1903 – September 14, 1974), known professionally as Warren Hull, was an American actor, singer and television personality active from the 1930s through the 1960s.
 He was one of the most popular serial actors in the action-adventure field.

 Early years

 Born in Gasport, New York, Hull was one of three children born to John and Laura (nee Shafer) Hull.
 Both of his parents were Quakers.
 Hull attended Lockport High School, graduating in 1922.
 He then attended New York University with the intention of pursuing a career in business.
 He later decided to pursue a career in music and enrolled at the Eastman School of Music, where he studied voice.
 After completing his studies, he moved to New York City, where he became a chorus boy in Shubert operas and operettas.
+This eventually led to Hull working in two Broadway musicals; starring as Jack Negly in My Maryland (1927) and as Jack Wayne in Rain or Shine (1928).

-This eventually led to Hull working in Broadway musicals.
-In 1923, he began working as a radio announcer.
-Hull was the master of ceremonies for the first Your Hit Parade radio program and also worked as an announcer for The Beatrice Lillie Show.
+In 1923, Hull began working as a radio announcer.
+He was the master of ceremonies for the first Your Hit Parade radio program and also worked as an announcer for The Beatrice Lillie Show.